Maritime Transport Act 1994

 You could also call this:

-"Crew members on ships can't give up their rights to fair pay and other protections."
+"Crew members on ships can't give up their rights to fair pay and rewards."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.